Abhijeet-Singh14/YouTube-Video-Pauser-Edge-Chrome-Extension/README.md

 3. Restart your browser to make the Extension work on All the Opened tabs of Youtube.

 4. Now Click on the extension icon in the extension toolbar and click once on Deactivate Extension button from the popup menu that appears.
+Again restart your browser once.

+5. Now the Extensions Activate/Deactivate Button is Fully activated and you can use it to Activate/Deactivate the Extension.

 ## Usage